kenyukobayashi/Privately-Application-Project/README.md

 - *csv*

 Moreover, to run the notebook, it is required to download the dataset and extract it in the **same folder** as the notebook and the *grid_search.csv* file.
 Unfortunately, to visualize the interactive plots made with *Plotly*, it is required to run the notebook on a jupyter environment.
 The plots cannot be visualized through the notebook on *Github*.
+For this reason, screenshots of these plots have been added to the repository, in the folder *plotly plots*.

 Due to insufficient computational power, the dataset was shrunk by a factor of 4 in the context of this project. **Do not run** the cell which calls the *shrink()* function if you have sufficient computational power.
 With the train data shrunk by a factor of 4 and using a GPU for the computations, a single training over 30 epochs took almost 10 minutes, and the implemented grid-search algorithm took over 3 hours to run.